 We spoke with people who used the service and they told us that staff were caring and treated them well.
-One person commented, "They are very respectful."
-A relative told us, "They are very good, as long as Mum's okay, I'm okay."
+One person commented, "The staff are lovely, they are all very nice."
+Another added, "They are respectful, none of them are horrible or nasty."
+A relative told us, "My wife likes the staff, they have helped her to feel calmer, they are very kind I am content with her being here."

 Throughout our inspection we observed staff speaking with people in a kind and caring manner.
-Some staff demonstrated good distraction techniques when interacting with people who lived with dementia and were able to help support people from becoming upset or distressed.
+Some staff demonstrated good distraction techniques when interacting with people who lived with dementia, others encouraged positive lifestyle choices when working with people.

 We looked at people's written records of care and saw that care plans were devised with the person who used the service or their relatives.
-This meant where possible, people were actively involved in making decisions about their care, treatment and support.
+This meant where possible, people were actively involved in making decisions about their care treatment and support.

-People we spoke with told us that staff always spoke with them in a respectful manner.
-We noted that the service had robust policies that referred to upholding people's privacy and dignity.
+The service had robust policies that referred to upholding people's privacy and dignity.
 In addition the service had policies in place relating to equality and diversity.
 This helped to ensure people were not discriminated against.
 We observed staff knocking on people's doors before entering and ensuring that people had a dignified meal experience.